okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ### Idp-Initiated Login object

-See [dp_initiated_login](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/operation/createApplication!path=4/settings/oauthClient/idp_initiated_login&t=request) in the new [Okta API reference portal](https://developer.okta.com/docs/api/).
+See [Application - dp_initiated_login](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/operation/createApplication!path=4/settings/oauthClient/idp_initiated_login&t=request) in the new [Okta API reference portal](https://developer.okta.com/docs/api/).

 <!--
 The Idp-Initiated Login object is used to configure what, if any, Idp-Initiated Login flows that an OAuth Client supports.